Uncovered in the high country.

 In my 20s, I began taking occasional trips into the wilderness by myself.
 I didn’t look like that kind of girl—I stood only 5’7” and weighed 124 pounds soaking wet—but I was gutsy and swollen-headed.

 At the time, I was madly in love with a young fly fisherman.
 While I’d gone fishing a number of times, it wasn’t a passion of mine, so I decided to practice.
 I bought a pretty little telescoping fishing rod—shiny, silver, and delicately made—packed it and a night’s supplies, climbed into the pickup with my dog, and headed out.

-At the end of a rough four-wheel drive road I climbed for what seemed like eons.
-Ollie, my sweet but protective shepherd-mix was in heaven, racing back and forth across the trail, investigating every chipmunk, marmot, and ground squirrel.
+At the end of a rough four-wheel-drive road, I climbed for what seemed like eons.
+Ollie, my sweet but protective shepherd-mix, was in heaven, He went racing back and forth across the trail, investigating every chipmunk, marmot, and ground squirrel.

 We hiked into a large box canyon with soaring cliffs on both sides.
 The huge crows that circled the sky sang out in voices that sounded almost human, echoing off granite cliffs.
 I stopped to catch my breath and listen to the breeze blowing through the pines.